A leveraged loan is a commercial loan provided to a borrower that has a non-investment grade rating, by a group of

-The leveraged loan market has grown dramatically since its humble beginnings, some decades ago, to become a full-fledged asset class and an indispensable component of the corporate finance, M&A, and leveraged buyout landscapes.
+The global leveraged loan market has grown dramatically since its humble beginnings, some decades ago, to become a full-fledged asset class and an indispensable component of the corporate finance, M&A, and leveraged buyout landscapes.
 Indeed, the S&P/LSTA Loan Index, widely used as a proxy for market size, totaled some $1.15 trillion mark at year-end 2018, the most ever, after growing every year since dipping to $497 billion in 2010, when the market was still licking wounds incurred in the financial crisis of 2007/08.

 KKR’s $25 billion acquisition of RJR Nabisco was the first – and remains the most (in)famous – of the high-flying LBOs.
 Struck during the loan market’s formative days, the RJR deal relied on some $16.7 billion in loan debt.

 Starting with the large leveraged buyout (LBO) loans of the mid-1980s, the leveraged/syndicated loan market has become the dominant way for corporate borrowers (issuers) to tap banks and other institutional capital providers for loans.
 The reason is simple: Syndicated loans are less expensive and more efficient to administer than traditional bilateral – one company, one lender – credit lines.

 Arrangers serve the time-honored investment-banking role of raising investor dollars for an issuer in need of capital.
 The issuer pays the arranger a fee for this service and, naturally, this fee increases with the complexity and riskiness of the loan.